Art in unexpected places in Holland

 7) Partying Aardvark

 This immense, supine aardvark was donated to the City of Arnhem by Burgers’ Zoo.
 Florentijn Hofman, who likes to produce larger than life works, created this pink creature with its yellow party hat.
-He became famous among others for his gigantic oating plastic duck.
+He became famous for his gigantic floating plastic duck, among others.
 The aardvark is very popular with small children who like to climb all over it, while the local teens use it as a shelter.
 The locals have to clean it regularly as a result but they still love it nonetheless.

 Explore another side of the Netherlands.
 Buy Hidden Holland in our bookshop.
 Ook verkrijgbaar in het Nederlands.